 Through the efforts of Mrs. William Jennings Bryan and other public-spirited citizens, the plight of Lincoln’s library was brought to the attention of industrialist Andrew Carnegie.
 Carnegie, who financed the construction of 2,800 libraries in his lifetime, agreed to donate a library if funds could be raised locally to purchase a site.
 The people of Lincoln raised $10,000, including donations of pennies from schoolchildren, and property was purchased at 14th and N Streets.
 The first Carnegie library in Nebraska (there were eventually 68 others) was then built on the property, and dedicated on May 27, 1902.
 “Old Main” served the city until 1960, when Mr. and Mrs. Bennett Martin donated $300,000 to finance the construction of the Bennett Martin Public Library on the same site.

-Lincoln's original growth was to the northeast, and in 1909 citizens in that area donated $1,100 for the construction of the city's first branch library.
+Lincoln’s original growth was to the northeast, and in 1909 citizens in that area donated $1,100 for the construction of the city’s first branch library.
 Andrew Carnegie again furnished the building, and the Northeast Branch was built at 27th and Orchard.
 Northeast Branch remained in service until 1982.
-In recent years the historic Neo-classical revival building has been relocated a few blocks north, where it has been refurbished and serves as headquarters for Neighborhood Housing Services, Inc.
+In recent years the historic Neo-classical revival building has been relocated a few blocks north, where it now is part of the Matt Talbot Community Kitchen & Outreach Center.

 Aging Carnegie libraries in Lincoln’s northeast and southeast neighborhoods were replaced by Anderson Branch (serving the Havelock and University Place areas) and Gere Branch (serving south Lincoln and the College View area) in 1971.
 Citizens approved a bond issue that allowed Gere Branch to be remodeled and expanded in 1994, and several other branch libraries have been renovated in recent years.